sancaralp/ProjectDungeon/README.txt

 This game developed by Ugur Evren Camalan, Sancaralp Elmas, Eren Buldum for an assignment.
-All rights are reserved.
-You can download for personal use just from our Github accounts.
-Unauthorized use and distribution is prohibited.
 To play this game you have to implement project to your IDE with JavaFX library.

 To contact us (Github):